tinymce/tinymce-docs/rtc/configuration.md

 ### `rtc_client_info`

-The `rtc_client_info` option allows status flags from the local editor environment to be provided to other connecting clients via the [`rtc_client_connected`](#rtc_client_connected) API, for example "is the user on a mobile device".
-This configuration should not be used to communicate sensitive information; the authenticity of the data cannot be guaranteed.
+The `rtc_client_info` option allows status flags from the local editor environment to be provided to other connecting clients, for example "is the user on a mobile device".
+This option should not be used to communicate sensitive information; the authenticity of the data cannot be guaranteed.

 This option accepts an object that must be serializable (`JSON.stringify` will be used to transmit it between clients).
+Other clients receive a copy of this object in their [`rtc_client_connected`](#rtc_client_connected) events.

 **Type:** `Object`